simonmicro/Dear-Templates/Mailu - Email.md

     * Relay host is the hostname of the Mailu server (make sure to use IPv4 when you enter a static ip address here)
 2. Change `/etc/aliases` to point `root` to e.g. your user and your user to any email on the Mailu server
 3. Apply the changes with `sudo newaliases`
-4. Change inside `/etc/postfix/main.cf` file the `myhostname` to something like `hostname.localdomain` to fix senderaddress rejected - this can sometimes still fail.
+4. Change inside `/etc/postfix/main.cf` file the `myhostname` to something like `hostname.localdomain` to fix sender-address rejected (when you add a FQDN there, Mailu **WILL NOT REWRITE** domains to the servers hostname anymore -> in that case just add the systems hostname) - this can sometimes still fail.
 In that case allow the affected server ips as relay networks without authentication inside the `mailu.env` file (private ipv4s are not routed, therefore OK)...
 5. Add DKIM, SPF and DMARC - this way you can make sure nobody could impersonate your domains email server (how it works see [here](https://www.youtube.com/watch?v=oEpU-iqBerI))!
 6. Make it more secure (we don't need to forward emails from outside to our smtp server for which we are may whitelisted) - comment inside `/etc/postfix/master.cf` the following line:
     ```